 Research has shown that historically more than 50% of the oil that could be recovered by waterflooding EOR isn’t touched and remains in a carbonate reservoir.
 A multidisciplinary approach to analyzing carbonate reservoirs using the wealth of subsurface data is enabling development teams to more efficiently and effectively locate volumes of unswept oil and determine the optimum enhanced oil recovery methods.

-CoViz 4D, a data visualization software from Dynamic Graphics Inc., gives reservoir engineers the ability to easily access and combine all relevant data associated with petroleum assets.
+CoViz 4D, a data visualization analytics software from Dynamic Graphics, Inc., gives reservoir engineers the ability to easily access and combine all relevant data associated with petroleum assets.
 Powerful visualization capabilities enable teams to explore data relationships that influence recovery and analyze how production changes over time, allowing teams to more confidently make decisions regarding the EOR strategies for carbonate reservoirs.
 To learn more about CoViz 4D contact our team.